hcorrada/IntroDataSci/materials/homeworks/midtermII_review.md

 - The Bernoulli, Binomial and Normal distributions
 - Joint and conditional distribution for discrete probability distributions
 - Bayes Rule
-- Conditional expectation for discrete probability distributions
+- Conditional Independence

 ## Level 2

 - Using the CLT to get a confidence interval for the mean
 - Using the CLT to test a simple hypothesis about the mean
 - Application to A/B Testing
+- Conditional expectation for discrete probability distributions

 ## Linear models for regression